OSU-CS290-F18/final-project-cs290-final-project-repo/README.md

 # Todo
 Tomorrow: Sidebar or customization (If no one claims either by the time I start working, I'll porbably start sidebar) - Josiah

+Monday, 12/3: Work on server communication with MongoDB -Cole

 # Ideas
 Post Your Ideas As You Get Them: